Detecting birds with the Raspberry Pi

 Step 1 - Separating birds from the rest

-The result was a model with an accuracy of 97%, which is excellent!
-Lobe gives a neat overview of the achieved accuracy and shows which images are correctly/wrongly classified in the training data.
-I exported the model in the TensorFlow Lite format so it can be used with the lightweight and less bulky version of TensorFlow3.
-Lobe also provides a neat module for Python to use the model and categorize new images4.
+The result is a model with an accuracy of 97%, which is excellent.
+Lobe provides a clear overview of the achieved accuracy and shows which images are correctly or incorrectly classified in the training data.
+I exported the model in the TensorFlow Lite3 format, which is optimized for lightweight devices like the Pi.
+Lobe also provides a Python module4 to use the model and classify new images.
 When an image is taken, it is passed to a Python script that uses the model to make a prediction.
-The prediction with the highest confidence is returned along with the accuracy.
-Based on this information I can make a decision on how to handle each photo in the next phase.
+The prediction with the highest confidence is returned along with its accuracy.
+Based on this information, I can decide how to handle each photo in the next phase.

 Step 2 – Storing the images